Nayoumi/Crisp-and-fuzzy-relations/README.md

-# composition operation for crisp relation
+# composition operation for crisp and fuzzy relations
-python program for crisp relation
+python program for crisp and fuzzy relations